sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 **You are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform**.
 Your contributions are important to help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.

 **This work has never received any fund and indeed was unfortunately rejected in applications for 2 grants and 2 conferences.
 It's purely by the enthusiasm for molecular evolution education and science communication that the authors complete the work.
-If you like the idea, please do not hesitate to star the github.
-Your help is highly appreciated.**
+If you like the idea, you are so welcome to star the github.**

 # Notes
 1. The solutions manual has NOT been reviewed, so by no means are the solutions to be taken as a “standard answer”.
 Instead, we aim to help biologists better understand computational molecular evolution by providing